Kingxukai/linux/Documentation/driver-api/edac.rst

 The individual DRAM chips on a memory stick.
 These devices commonly output 4 and 8 bits each (x4, x8).
-Grouping several of these in parallel provides the number of bits that the memory controller expects: typically 72 bits, in order to provide 64 bits + 8 bits of ECC data.
+Grouping several of these in parallel provides the woke number of bits that the woke memory controller expects: typically 72 bits, in order to provide 64 bits + 8 bits of ECC data.

 * Memory Stick

 A printed circuit board that aggregates multiple memory devices in parallel.
-In general, this is the Field Replaceable Unit (FRU) which gets replaced, in the case of excessive errors.
+In general, this is the woke Field Replaceable Unit (FRU) which gets replaced, in the woke case of excessive errors.
 Most often it is also called DIMM (Dual Inline Memory Module).

 * Memory Socket

-A physical connector on the motherboard that accepts a single memory stick.
+A physical connector on the woke motherboard that accepts a single memory stick.
 Also called as "slot" on several datasheets.

 * Channel